 We want to hear from:

 We’ll be holding interviews and workshops and everything you tell us is completely confidential.
 We’ll then work with our member Taso Advisory, a public policy consultancy, to share a report with the ICO.

-Andrew Roughan, managing director of Plexal, said:
+Andrew Roughan, Chief Executive Officer of Plexal, said: